BonsDevelopment/EZLib-Documentation/Features/Free Mode.md

 **Description**

-The free mode feature allows developers have their application in beta stage until it is stable to be sold.
+The free mode feature allows developers have their application in a development stage until it is in a production stabe.

-A developer does not want to create 2 types of their application and have the free version of their application laying around on the internet so it would defeat the purpose of their application to sell it.
-Free Mode allows the developer to have EZLib has a licensing solution but turned off until they feel it is stable to be sold.

 Please note that this feature is optional and is not required for your application to run.